 Make Windows faster and more reliable by performing a set of simple household chores to keep it lean and mean.
 The messier it gets, the longer it takes your computer to get stuff done and the more likely it is to crash during the process.
 If you can keep your computer up to date and in tune, you and your PC will live a happier, more productive life.
 Start by making sure that your computer's hard drive is in tip-top shape by regularly cleaning it up.

-The Disk Cleanup tool helps remove redundant files from your computer.
-You access it by clicking
+The Disk Clean up tool helps to remove redundant files from your computer.
+You can access it by clicking

 Choose Start → All Programs → Accessories > System Tools > Disk Cleanup.

 Once your drive has been scanned, a list of files will appear.
 Choose one to find out more about the files then tick the items you want to clean.